Why should I consider Lap-Band Surgery for weight loss?

 Why do some people not loose sufficient weight after Lap-Band surgery?

 This phenomenon can occur after any bariatric surgery.
 All operations are meant to be tools to help you loose weight.
 It is still dependent on you to eat the right types of food as well as the correct amounts.
 Avoiding bad habits such as sugars and sweets and persistent grazing will increase the success after Lap-Band surgery.
 This operation will make it difficult to eat too much at one time, and will help with appetite control, but it will not prevent you from eating sugar especially in the liquid form.
 One should only consider weight loss surgery of any kind when committed to making a lifestyle change and using surgery to help maintain that change.

 What is the next step to be considered for Lap-Band surgery?

 If you have tried dieting without success and are interested in an option with a proven record of success, come to a free seminar to learn more about surgical options for weight loss.
 At this seminar you will meet one of our surgeons as well as other members of our weight loss team.
 The medical, social and psychologic aspects of obesity will be discussed as will your surgical options.
 The intent is to give the patient sufficient knowledge to know if surgery is right for them, and if so, an understanding of the surgical options to pick which is right for you.
-You can sign up for a seminar by clicking on the button below.
+You can sign up for a seminar by clicking here.